alpaca-power/alpaca-power.github.io/_posts/2017-09-29-r-regression-pvalue.markdown

             family = 'binomial')
 ```

-I was pleased at my progress (which really could have been much faster if I just typed -var1 -var2 etc in the regression model or select, but I was so set on having a list for some reason)... until I saw the summary, that was.
+I was pleased at my progress (which really could have been much faster if I just typed `-var1 -var2 -etc` in the regression model or using `select`, but I was so set on having a list for some reason).
+Then I saw the model's `summary`, and was unhappy again.
 That's still at least 30 variables, and with a quick look there were around 10 predictor variables with p-values greater than 0.05.
 Frankly, looking at those numbers made my eyes hurt.

 Thus, I decided to try writng code that would automatically identify the predictor variable with the greatest p-value.
 This, again, took me more time than simply squinting at the numbers and finding the largest p-value...but no regrets.